-- Additional payments services: You get fraud and risk management, but also extras such as payouts, global tax calculation, and currency conversion for CNP, BNPL, e-wallets, direct debit, and more.
+- Additional payments services: You get fraud and risk management, but also extras such as payouts, global tax calculation, and currency conversion for CNP, buy now pay later (BNPL), e-wallets, direct debit, and more.

-- Full integration required: Cybersource is at its best when you use it for payment acceptance and fraud prevention – meaning it’s not ideal for a multi-layered ecommerce fraud prevention approach such as a risk stack made up of various tools.
+- Full integration required: Cybersource is at its best when you use it for payment acceptance and fraud prevention – meaning it’s not ideal for a multi-layered ecommerce fraud prevention approach such as a risk stack comprising various tools.

-- Not suited for SMBs: Smaller online stores with low to medium-volume transactions could be deterred by Cybersource’s lengthy and expensive contracts.
+- Not suited for small and medium businesses (SMBs): Smaller online stores with low to medium-volume transactions could be deterred by Cybersource’s lengthy and expensive contracts.

-Arkose Labs was founded in 2015 by Kevin Gosschalk and Matthew Ford, with the goal of applying to fraud detection their combined experience in machine vision technology and game development.
+Arkose Labs was founded in 2015 by Kevin Gosschalk and Matthew Ford, with the goal of applying their combined experience in machine vision technology and game development to fraud detection.

-The successful implementation of their vision can be seen in their trusted clientele, which includes some of the biggest names in digital media and gaming, like EA, Adobe, Dropbox, Microsoft, and Snapchat among them, as well as the popular game of Minecraft.
+The successful implementation of their vision can be seen in their trusted clientele, which includes some of the biggest names in digital media and gaming, including EA, Adobe, Dropbox, Microsoft, Snapchat, and Minecraft.

 Three products comprise Arkose Labs’ main fraud prevention solution: Arkose Detect, Arkose Protect, and Arkose Response.
-With all three integrated into a company’s security stack, Arkose Labs is so confident in its ability to prevent scaled automated attacks that they offer a Service Level Agreement with up to $1 million in loss reimbursement for successful credential stuffing attacks.
+With all three integrated into a company’s security stack, Arkose Labs is so confident in its ability to prevent scaled automated attacks that it offers a Service Level Agreement with up to $1 million in loss reimbursement for successful credential stuffing attacks.

-This unique level of assurance is built off the backs of the adaptive step-up challenge security architecture, where users with bot-like behavior are asked to complete puzzles to confirm they are human.
-This is complemented with fraud detection APIs to assess users based on their devices, IP or point of connection, and behavioral analytics like velocity checks, which are fully explainable by whitebox ML.
+This unique level of assurance is built off the back of the adaptive step-up challenge security architecture, where users with bot-like behavior are asked to complete puzzles to confirm they are human.
+This is complemented with fraud detection APIs to assess users based on their devices, IP, or point of connection, and behavioral analytics like velocity checks, which are fully explainable by whitebox machine learning.